VIULibrary/datacite-bulk-doi-creator/README.md

 # DataCite Bulk DOI Creator

+Use in conjunction with the the [csv-merger-1](https://github.com/VIULibrary/csv-merger-1) and [csv-merger-2](https://github.com/VIULibrary/csv-merger-2) to map a dspace export .csv to a datacite import .csv, generate DOIs, and finally merge your DOIs in your dspace export/import .csv for importing into dspace

+**[csv-merger-1](https://github.com/VIULibrary/csv-merger-) &rarr; DATACITE BULK DOI CREATOR &rarr; [csv-merger-csv-2](https://github.com/VIULibrary/csv-merger-2)**

 ## Description
 A python script that bulk creates DataCite DOIs from a provided CSV file.
 DOIs are created in the findable state.
 If you are looking for the PHP version of this script see [DataCite Bulk DOI Creator WebApp](https://github.com/gsu-library/datacite-bulk-doi-creator-webapp).